 First things first, grab breakfast downstairs in the lounge.
 (Get the blueberry whole wheat pancakes.
-Don’t ask us why…just do it.)
+Don’t ask us why…just try it.)

-So after you’ve watched folks choke down dozens of dogs, take a dip in the water!
-Coney Island is not only home to the Cyclone rollercoaster…it boasts a whopping three miles of sandy beach.
+After you’ve watched folks choke down dozens of dogs, take a walk on the old-timey Coney Island boardwalk then dip in the water!
+Coney Island is not only home to the classic wooden Cyclone rollercoaster…it boasts a whopping three miles of sandy beach.
 There’s plenty of room, so spread out your towel, layer on that sunscreen and just chill for an hour or two.

 One thing’s for sure–you’re not going to get a Fourth of July like this outside of the city!
-Whatever you choose to do, stay safe!
+Whatever you choose to do, have a perfect 4th of July!

 Image via methodshop.com/Flickr